Last updated on September 22nd, 2023

 Tapas Walking Tour Experience – 2-hour walking tour which brings you on a culinary journey through the regions of Spain.
 Includes visits to 3 traditional tapas bars with a variety of tapas and drinks, Asturian cider, and cocktail.

-Holiday Season, Events & Activities in Madrid in December
+Things to Do in Madrid in December

 || RELATED POST ||